fico-xpress/mosel/packages/jobqueue/source/README.md

 *   CLEAN=true :  remove all generated files (no build takes place)

 > *This package can only be compiled with Mosel 5*

+## Legal

+See source code files for copyright notices.

+## License

+The components in this repository are licensed under the Apache License, Version 2.0.
+See [LICENSE](../../../LICENSE) for the full license text.